On the rate of convergence of loop-erased random walk to SLE(2): Notation and preliminaries

+Finally, recall that if $D$ is a simply connected domain, then a \emph{crosscut} of $D$ is an open Jordan curve $C$ in $D$ such that $\overline{C}=C\cup \{w,z\}$ with $w$, $z \in \bd D$; note that $w$ and $z$ need not be distinct.
+For further details, see~Section~2.4 of~\cite{pommerenke}.

 We state here Koebe's well-known distortion, growth, and one-quarter theorems.
 We will use these results extensively.
 See~\cite{pommerenke} for further discussion and proofs.
-We remark that we usually refer to the first two sets of inequalities as the Koebe distortion theorem. \begin{lemma} Let $D$ be a simply connected domain and suppose $f: D \to \C$ is a conformal map.
-Set $d=\dist(z, \partial D)$ for $z \in D$.
-If $|z-w| \le rd$, then
+We remark that we usually refer to the first two sets of inequalities as the Koebe distortion theorem.